okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/error-codes/index.md

 </table>

-## Example Error Codes for OpenID Connect and Okta Social Authentication
+## Example Errors for OpenID Connect and Social Login

 In stituations where Okta needs to pass an error to a downstream application via a `redirect_uri`, the error code and description will be encoded as the query parameters `error` and `error_description`.